Best Things To Do In Athens Greece

 Lukumades

-Lukumades Dessert Café attracts many locals for more sinful desserts.
+Lukumades Dessert Café attracts many locals for its sinful desserts.
 Creative toppings and syrups are drizzled on top and sometimes served with a scoop of creamy mastic (resin from the mastic tree) ice cream cone.

 Price: budget.